twitchyliquid64/subnet/README.md

  * Client gets the address `192.168.69.4`.
 The `/24` subnet mask means traffic for addresses `192.168.69.1` to `192.168.69.255` will be routed through the VPN.
  * Any traffic to `192.168.69.1` will go to the VPN server.
 Any traffic to `192.168.69.1` to `192.168.69.255` will go to clients connected to the same server with that address.
 All other traffic is routed outside of subnet.

-WARNING: The above commands setup a self-signed certificate and do not perform client verification.
+*WARNING:* The above commands setup a self-signed certificate and do not perform client verification.
 This allows anyone access.
 I highly recommend creating your own
 CA which signs all your certificates, and adding it to both the server & client command lines like `-ca ca.pem`.
 This will validate both sides are permitted.

-## Overview

-subnet establishes a TLS connection to the server.
-A TUN interface is created, and setup with the given network parameters (local IP, and subnet).
-All traffic that matches the localIP + subnet gets routed to the VPN server.

-On the server, all traffic which is recieved is checked against all client's localIP's.
-If it matches, it goes down there.
-If it doesn't, it gets routed to the servers TUN device (to its network).
-If the server's kernel is configured correctly, packets coming back into the TUN device will be NATed so we can work out where to send them.
-They then get routed back to the correct client.

 ## TODO